complexity-methods/CSA-assignments/ASSIGNMENTS_D2_basicTSA.md

 ![](ASSIGNMENTS_D2_basicTSA_files/figure-html/unnamed-chunk-6-9.png)<!-- -->

-## **Basic Nonlinear TSA**
+## **Basic Non-linear TSA**

-Many nonlinear analyses can be considered "descriptive" techniques, that is, the aim is not to fit the parameters of a model, but to describe, quantitatively, some aspects of how one value changes into another value over time.
+Many non-linear analyses can be considered "descriptive" techniques, that is, the aim is not to fit the parameters of a model, but to describe, quantitatively, some aspects of how one value changes into another value over time.

 ### Intuitive notion of Fractal Dimension {-}